milosranko/CmsContentBuilder/README.md

-# CmsContentBuilder
+# CmsContentScaffolding
-Build thousands of pages with any structure using just a few lines of code, Optimizely CMS and Piranha CMS supported
+Scaffold thousands of pages with any structure using just a few lines of code, Optimizely CMS and Piranha CMS supported

     builder.UseCmsContentBuilder(
       builderOptions: new CmsContentApplicationBuilderOptions
       {
-          DefaultLanguage = "sr-RS",
+          DefaultLanguage = "sr",
           BuildMode = BuildModeEnum.OnlyIfEmpty
       },
       builder: contentBuilder =>